freddiehaddad/assembly/README.md

 Let's first consider the things that need to happen when one function needs to call another.

-1. Caller needs to make available to the callee any arguments required by that function
-   * Parameters need to be passed in some standardized way
+Caller responsibilities:

+* pass arguments to the callee
-1. Caller needs to preserve any registers that the callee might overwrite if needed
+* preserve any registers not designated callee saved
-1. Caller needs a way to call that function
+* preserve any registers designated caller saved
-   * The instruction pointer needs to jump from the current function to the called function
+* store the address to resume execution when the called function returns

-   * When the called function returns program execution must continue where it left off
-1. Callee needs to create a new stack frame
-   * Any callee saved registers must be preserved if they are to be used
-   * Space needs to be allocated for local variables if needed
-1. Callee needs to access the arguments
+Callee responsibilities:

+* preserve any registers designated callee saved
+* pass the return value back to the caller
+* restore any registers designated callee saved before returning

-1. Callee needs to put the return value somewhere for the caller to find it
+Immediately we can the need for a contract between the caller and callee to ensure:

-1. Callee needs destroy its stack frame
+* callee knows where the arguments are
+* callee knows the order in which arguments were passed
+* caller knows where the callee will save the return value
-1. Callee needs to restore the callers stack frame
+* callee can restore the stack frame for the caller
+* the program can continue where it left off when the callee returns

 There's a lot to unpack here.
 Let's examine how this happens step-by-step or (instruction by instruction).